 The ultimate goal for Stage 9 is to allow you to explore the sets of Star Trek The Next Generation in a detailed virtual recreation.
 We’re building this in Unreal Engine 4 because it’s one of the most user-friendly and powerful game engine platforms available today.

 Once all of the sets are in (there’s still a few to go) we’ll be working on increasing the detail in each of these, adding in some subtle easter eggs and creating different things to interact with in each room.
 The LCARS displays can potentially be interacted with (if we can put together a good framework for this) allowing you to perform various actions in the game by pressing buttons on the displays.

-Thanks to the power of Unreal Engine 4, theoretically, with some work, this can work on PC, Mac, Linux, and even partially on Android Phones and iPhones, It also works on virtual reality headsets like the HTC Vive and Oculus Rift, mobile VR like Gear VR and possibly even straight from the web browser or limitedly, with Iphone and Android phones!
+Thanks to the power of Unreal Engine 4, this works on PC, Mac, Linux, and even partially on Android Phones and iPhones, It also works on virtual reality headsets like the HTC Vive and Oculus Rift, mobile VR like Gear VR and possibly even straight from the web browser or limitedly, with Iphone and Android phones!
 For now, we’re limiting our efforts to PC, Mac, VR headsets, and occasionally Linux.

 A little bit of history

 Started by Scragnog, it’s grown from one, to two, to a group of 12+ devs and others who help via side projects.
 We all grew up with Star Trek and have families who are trekkies/trekkers as well and joined because we care about making such a true to life project as Stage 9.
 We all have different jobs and work on different projects within the project using tools like Git, Google Docs/Sheets, 3DS Max, and more!